Snuffy2/Calendarific/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/Snuffy2/Calendarific/hacs_validate.yml?branch=main&style=for-the-badge)](#calendarific)<br/>

-The `Calendarific` component is a Home Assistant custom sensor which counts down to public holidays and observances, by querying the Calendarific api
+The `Calendarific` component is a Home Assistant custom sensor which counts down to public holidays and observances, by querying the Calendarific api.
+The holidays also appear in the Home Assistant Calendar.

 #### State Returned
 * The number of days remaining to the next occurance.

-#### Attributes (both are provided by the Calendarific api):
+#### Attributes:
-* date:  The next date of the holiday (formatted by date_format configuration option if set)
+* date:  The next date of the holiday _(formatted by the date_format configuration option)_
 * description: The description of the holiday.

 ## Table of Contents